-2. To remove a drive from a pack, click the undo box in the pack shift to the left, while the removed drive reappears with a cleared checkbox in the RAID Subsystem table.
+2. To remove a drive from a pack, click the undo box , and the remaining drives in the pack shift to the left, while the removed drive reappears with a cleared checkbox in the RAID Subsystem table.
 Use the Select Previous Pack button to reconfigure the drive arrangement in an earlier drive pack.